 Amp Room is THE solution if you’re a guitarist that loves Marshall amps.
 Softube has a long-standing partnership with Marshall, and has access to all of the best Marshall pieces which have been recorded with every beautiful nuance that encompasses the legendary Marshall sound, meaning you can open Amp Room in your favorite digital audio workstation and start shredding!

 The plugin comes fully equipped with amps, cabinets, mics, FX and the rest.
 One of the best things about Amp Room is that it lets you endlessly tweak your signal chain, creating parallel paths for super fat tones.
 Overall, this is a fantastic solution for any passionate guitar player who wants to take their recordings to the next level without having to buy a full Marshall (or many other companies) stack.

 - Great sound

 - Base package includes fewer options than most other amp plugins

 If you’re like most guitarists, you’re looking for a guitar amp VST with the most hyper realistic tone and flexibility from your virtual guitar amps.
 That's where IK Multimedia Amplitube comes in.

-AmpliTube 4 Deluxe gives you exactly that - and more.
-With a whopping total of 140 pieces of gear, AmpliTube 4 Deluxe will take your recordings to the next level.
+AmpliTube 5 gives you exactly that - and more.
+With over of 400 pieces of gear, AmpliTube will take your recordings to the next level.
 It comes fully equipped with amps, cabinets, rack effects, stompboxes and much more.